Typewriters, Photocopiers & Spare Parts Trading License in Dubai

 Select a facility option, such as a flexi-desk, shared office, or warehouse unit

-Pay the licence and registration fees
+Pay the license and registration fees

-Receive the trading licence and commence operations
+Receive the trading license and commence operations

 Licensing and Compliance Requirements

-Businesses holding this licence must comply with UAE customs regulations when importing and exporting goods.
+Businesses holding this license must comply with UAE customs regulations when importing and exporting goods.
 Goods must be accurately classified under the relevant Harmonised System (HS) codes, and all shipments must be accompanied by appropriate documentation including commercial invoices, packing lists, and certificates of origin where applicable.

-Free zone companies trading with the UAE mainland must do so through a registered mainland distributor or by obtaining an additional mainland licence.
+Free zone companies trading with the UAE mainland must do so through a registered mainland distributor or by obtaining an additional mainland license.
 Anti-money laundering (AML) and Ultimate Beneficial Owner (UBO) registration requirements also apply to all UAE-registered entities.

 Why Dubai South Business Hub